camunda/camunda-docs-manual/content/user-guide/cockpit/process-instance-modification.md

 {{< img src="../img/cockpit-modification-cancel.png" title="Cancel Modification" >}}

 When canceling activity instances you can select the instances of the activity you want to cancel.
 You can select them by their instance ID using the Select Instances button on the right.
-To better distinguish between activity instances, you can also show variables assigned to this instance using the <button class="btn btn-xs dropdown-toggle"><i class="glyphicon glyphicon-eye-open"></i></button> button.
+To better distinguish between activity instances, you can also show variables assigned to this instance using the {{< glyphicon name="eye-open" >}} button.

-When canceling all instances of an activity using the <a class="btn btn-link"><span class="glyphicon glyphicon-plus-sign"></span> All</a> button, all instances which exist at the moment this instruction is executed will be canceled.
+When canceling all instances of an activity using the {{< glyphicon name="plus-sign" text=" All">}} button, all instances which exist at the moment this instruction is executed will be canceled.
 This will also cancel instances which were created in the same modification (e.g., using a startBefore instruction before the cancel instruction).
 In most cases, you probably want to explicitly state the instances to cancel.

 ## Start New Activity Instances